-On 28 July 2021, Menzies writes to the employee that it has been informed by the supervisor of Schiphol that the employee is marked as a suspect in an investigation into the import of narcotics at Schiphol Airport.
-During this investigation, the employee's Schiphol Pass was withdrawn.
+On 28 July 2021, Menzies writes to the employee that it has been informed by the supervisor that the employee is marked as a suspect in an investigation into the import of narcotics at Schiphol Airport.
+During this investigation, the employee’s Schiphol Pass was taken away.
 Menzies confirms to the employee that the employment contract has ended by operation of law, because the resolutive condition from the employment contract has entered into force.
-Shortly thereafter, the Public Prosecutor's Department informs Menzies that the employee had been charged with (preparing) the import of narcotics (i.e. 320 kilos of cocaine) via Schiphol.
+Shortly thereafter, the Public Prosecutor’s Office informs Menzies that the employee is regarded as a suspect for (preparing) the import of narcotics (namely 320 kilos of cocaine) via Schiphol.

-The employee’s representative takes the position that 1) the instant dismissal was unjustified and 2) the resolutive condition did not apply because the withdrawal of the Schiphol Pass was only temporary.
+Counsel to the employee takes the position that 1) the instant dismissal was unjustified and 2) the resolutive condition did not apply because the withdrawal of the Schiphol Pass was only temporary.
 The employee requests the court to annul his dismissal or to award him fair compensation in the amount of € 30,000 gross.
-Menzies in its turn requests (by way of a conditional counterclaim) the dissolution of the employment contract on the so-called h-ground (a dismissal ground), because it feels that the employment contract has become devoid of substance.
+Menzies in its turn requests (by way of a conditional counterclaim) the dissolution of the employment contract on the h-ground, because it feels that the employment contract has become devoid of substance.

 The judge ruled that the employee had not been dismissed with immediate effect, since Menzies did not mention this in its dismissal letter.
 However, the judge does find that the resolutive condition was not validly invoked by Menzies.

 In this case, the condition is invoked as a result of the fact that the employee is under suspicion of having committed a criminal offence, which then led to the withdrawal of the Schiphol Pass.
 According to the court, the mere fact that the employee is suspected of a criminal offence is insufficient grounds to invoke the resolutive condition, thus resulting in termination of the employment contract.
 After all, the presumption of innocence applies in the Netherlands.
 The court also takes into account that the employee had expressly denied having anything to do with the smuggling.
-Therefore, the resolutive condition is in conflict with the statutory dismissal system in the Netherlands.
+Therefore, the resolutive condition here is contrary to the statutory dismissal system.
 After all, after completion of the criminal investigation, the employment contract might possibly come into effect again.

-The requested return to work was, however, rejected by the court, since the employee was unable to work without his Schiphol Pass.
-The requested dissolution on the h-ground was rejected, again because withdrawal of the Schiphol Pass due to criminal suspicion does not justify a termination in view of the presumption of innocence.
-Furthermore, Menzies failed to demonstrate that the suspicion had such grave consequences for the employment relationship or caused any other disadvantage (such as lack of trust) that the employee's position had become untenable.
-In addition, Menzies indicated at the court hearing that the employee would be allowed to return if acquitted.
+The requested re-employment was, incidentally, rejected by the court, since the employee is not able to work without his Schiphol Pass.
+The requested dissolution on the h-ground was rejected, again because withdrawal of the Schiphol Pass due to criminal suspicion does not justify a dissolution in view of the presumption of innocence.
+Furthermore, Menzies failed to demonstrate that the suspicion had such grave consequences for the employment relationship or caused any other disadvantage (such as lack of trust) that the employee’s position had become untenable.
+In court, Menzies indicated at the hearing that the employee would be allowed to return if acquitted.